About us

 - The quality of being able to return quickly to a previous good condition after problems

-The 10 facets of resilience
+10 facets of resilience

 - Ability to self-soothe